Kazuma Kiryu: Legacy

+Three years after the release of Tekken 7, Harada commented that the requests he receives for Kiryu to be in Tekken are still in high volume.
 In speaking to Red Bull France in an interview, Sega's chief creative officer Toshihiro Nagoshi had this to say in regard to Kiryu joining the Tekken roster: "We do get this request a lot.
 Of course, there are exceptions, but fighting games generally have female characters, and personally, I don’t really want to see Kiryu beating up women."
+After Nagoshi's departure from Sega, Kiryu's inclusion in the Tekken franchise continues to be in high demand, particularly for 2024's Tekken 8.